Active Updated

 Public Works Committee

-12. Staff scheduled a multi-department meeting with Jim Reif Builders for Jan.
-29 to set clearer expectations intended to protect pedestrian access and neighborhood function while allowing projects to proceed.
+12. Staff said a multi-department meeting with Jim Reif Builders was scheduled for Jan.
+29 to set clearer expectations intended to protect pedestrian access and neighborhood function while still allowing projects to proceed.

 Public Works Committee